Aaron-Bopp/Obsidian-notes/me/notes/gender-dysphoria-bible/9 Presentational Dysphoria.md

 **Not all transfems present feminine, not all transmascs present masculine, not all non-binary people seek androgyny.
 Butch AMAB trans people are valid, femme AFAB trans people are valid.
 Presentation is not gender, gender is not presentation.**

-Presentational Dysphoria typically appears early on in the form of a fascination with the styling of another gender, and a wish to be able to present as people of that gender do.
-That desire may be fulfilled somewhat by seeking out styling that is unisex, but typically that wish is self-gatekept by statements of “I’m not confident enough to attempt that.”
-AMABs often run into issue here where this desire often gets trapped behind heteronormative expectations, causing an interest in feminine presentation to be misinterpreted as sexual desire.
+Presentational Dysphoria typically appears early on in the form of a fascination with the styling of another gender, and #Yes ==a wish to be able to present as people of that gender do. ==That desire may be fulfilled somewhat by seeking out styling that is unisex, but typically that wish is self-gatekept by statements of “I’m not confident enough to attempt that.”
+AMABs often run into issue here where this desire often gets trapped behind heteronormative expectations, causing #Sometimes ==an interest in feminine presentation to be misinterpreted as sexual desire.==

 Post-transition Presentational Dysphoria is usually simply a case of high discomfort when attempt to present as one’s assigned gender.
 It may not even be about how one looks, but just the way the clothing makes you feel.
 For the first year and a half of my own transition I could not bear to wear unisex t-shirts because they just made me feel more masculine.
 Even now I have to cut the collars out of them, because the close neck makes me feel dysphoric.